454-LazAR/lazar-backend/README.md

 }
 ```

 A `200` will be sent with the game's status and a list of players in the lobby.
 If the game has started, a `game-ping` will be returned instead.
+If the API has not received a ping from the admin in at least 30 seconds (15*ping_interval), the gameStatus will be marked as `ABANDONED`, and users still connected to the lobby should disconnect.
 ```json
 {
     "gameStatus": "IN_LOBBY",